Designing a Small But Elegant Deck

 Several rounds of plan revisions helped make the most of a narrow site in this custom deck build.

-Last year, I was asked to design a deck for Fine Homebuilding’s Project House.
+Fine Homebuilding asked me to design the new deck for their Project House.
 They were looking for a simple yet elegant design that would not be too complicated to build.
 It would be close to grade, accessed through a pair of French doors connected to a family room, and measure roughly 15 ft. by 12 ft.
 The deck would feature some built-in benches and planters, and provide a connection to the backyard.

 Before I start on any design work, I always check first to see if there are any limitations.
 These can include slopes, setbacks, easements, and local codes or homeowners-association rules.
 In this project, the biggest challenge was to create a usable entertaining space while allowing access from both sides of the deck.
 Typically, stairs create a traffic path where furniture can’t be placed, therefore limiting a deck’s usable space.

 The initial size limitation for this deck project also meant we only had room for a seating area.
 To make room for a dining set as well, I expanded the project area to include a secondary lower-level deck or a patio at ground level.
 In designing this deck, I used RealTime Landscaping Architect software (ideaspectrum.com).
 It is fun to work with and easy to learn, and it can create pretty much anything I can think of.
 It’s also capable of importing models from SketchUp and produces realistic designs.
 The illustrations here use that software.